 Hospital officials could not immediately be reached for comment.

-It remains unclear just where Sung had been immediately prior to the accident.
-Nor is it clear just what happened at the hospital or whether Sung’s blood is still available for drug screening.
+It remains unclear just where she had been immediately prior to the accident.
+Nor is it clear just what happened at the hospital or whether her blood is still available for drug screening.

 Parese had said in the weeks that followed the accident that a lawsuit was likely.